 Light the entire surface of the tobacco again.

 When puffing on your pipe, puff lightly.
-The goal is to burn the tobacco as Cooley as possible so you can taste the tobacco, not the acrid ash.
+The goal is to burn the tobacco as cool as possible so you can taste the tobacco, not the acrid ash.
 Try inhaling through your nose as you puff on the pipe.
 This technique can help prevent puffing too harshly.
 You don’t want to make clouds of smoke like a vaper.
 You just want to taste the smoke.
 Also, don’t inhale.
 Just take the smoke into your mouth.
-WIth some practice you can expel some of the smoke through your sinuses.
+With some practice you can expel some of the smoke through your sinuses.
 Some tobaccos are fantastic when “rehaled,” 1-Q is one of those IF you are smoking cool enough.

 Periodically, you’ll need to use your tamper to TOUCH the top of the tobacco to keep the burning tobacco in contact with the fuel tobacco below it.
 Too much pressure will mess up your fuel/air mixture and make for a bad bowl.
 It’ll take some practice.
 You’ll get good at it.